Taking Your Own Suit Measurements

 Measure around the circumference of your wrist at the point where the jacket sleeve would end, keep the tape measure snug but not tight.

 Measure the widest part of your abdomen, usually around the level of your belly button, ensuring the tape is level.
+Try not to suck your tummy in, else the measurement will be too small.

 It’s that easy.